-If necessary, regarding the development model for paper pulp, green hydrogen or green synthetic fuels, the needed energy to run a LEEBIO™ based unit can be supplemented by using renewable energies such as wind, sun, etc.
+Depending on the development model chosen between paper pulp, green hydrogen or synthetic fuels, the energy required to operate a LEEBIO™ industrial unit can be supplemented by the use of renewable energies such as wind power, solar, hydroelectric, etc.

 The LEEBIO™ Technology can develop at least 3 different business models based on the use of cellulose as a 100% green resource: Sulfur-free Cellulose pulp, Hydrogen/CO2 and Synthetic fuels